-Following on from our Research & Development grant from Arts Council, England, we are really excited to have been awarded a Make Work grant from the Bradford Producing Hub.
+We are really excited to have been awarded a Project Grant from Arts Council, England alongside a Make Work grant from the Bradford Producing Hub, together with support from Bradford Council and Kala Sangam.
 We will use this grant to create a studio piece of FULL ENGLISH for Spring 2021, whilst exploring new and innovative ways of making and touring work in this brave new world.

 FULL ENGLISH will explore personal histories from the Canterbury Estate, where Associate Artist, Natalie Davies, grew up, along with her mother and her Nan - a reggae loving, dance enthusiast.